usnistgov/FIPS201/_FIPS201/keymanagement.md

 ### 5.5.1 Certificate and CRL Distribution {#s-5-5-1}

-This Standard requires distribution of CA certificates and CRLs using HTTPS.
+This Standard requires distribution of CA certificates and CRLs using HTTP.
 Specific requirements are found in [[PROF]](../_Appendix/references.md#ref-PROF).

 Certificates that contain the FASC-N or UUID in the subject alternative name extension, such as PIV